First Fridays After Five

 Time: 5pm to 9pm

-Historic Downtown Lewisburg celebrates a Festive First Fridays after Five on Friday, December 5th!
-Join the fun … free carriage rides, live music, art events and tasty treats …. all free to the public.
+Historic Downtown Lewisburg celebrates First Fridays after Five on Friday, May 6th!
+Join the fun … live music, art events and more …. all free to the public.
 Everyone is welcome!